uelel/juno.one-test-automation/README.md

 1. Setup test machine with Python 3, Jenkins and web browsers installed.

-1. Install Jenkins [Robot Framework plugin](https://plugins.jenkins.io/robot/) for displaying test results.
+1. Install Jenkins [Robot Framework plugin](https://plugins.jenkins.io/robot/) for publishing test results.

 2. Create new Jenkins job with this repo and following shell build: